Breezewood, Pennsylvania: Tourist services and amenities

 Approximately 2.6 million vehicles exited the turnpike through Breezewood in 1995.
 By 2003, that figure had increased to 3.4 million.
 During high traffic periods, the arrangement can result in extended traffic jams on all three highways.

 According to a 1990 article in The New York Times, Breezewood offered "no less than 10 motels, 14 fast-food restaurants and 7 fuel and service stations, including two sprawling truck stops."
 As of 1997 approximately 1,000 people were employed in Breezewood's commercial district.

 Business Week stated in 1991 that Breezewood is "perhaps the purest example yet devised of the great American tourist trap...the Las Vegas of roadside strips, a blaze of neon in the middle of nowhere, a polyp on the nation's interstate highway system."

 By 2024 many of the businesses in Breezewood had closed.

+Public transportation

+The University of Pittsburgh operates select busses to Breezewood.

+On May 12, 2022, OurBus, an intercity bus company, launched a new bus route between Slippery Rock and New York City with an intermediate stop at the Gateway Travel Plaza in Breezewood.

+Post House Cafeteria

+Post House Cafeteria was a 2.2 acre complex with a 48,800 square-foot restaurant, gift shop, and arcade with a separate bus station and garage for Greyhound Lines.
+According to the Los Angeles Times, the restaurant was said to be one of the last independently-operated in the town and was considered "lifeless" outside a 20-minute period when Greyhound's Red-Eye served the facility.
+Ten Greyhound buses stopped at the site daily.
+On September 20, 1990, a court case was issued against Greyhound due to unfair labor practices.
+The complex closed because Aramark declined to renew the lease due to decline in tourism after the September 11 attacks.
+Due to the closure, a final 50% off closing sale was offered in the gift shop.